 Learn to teach PoSSUM science to advanced high-school and undergraduate students in their local communities through the PoSSUM Educator’s Program.
 This program also provides opportunities to work with astronauts and artists to explore new ways to enable science communication through diversity of artistic interpretation.

 For PoSSUM graduates with eyes beyond the suborbital, Project OTTER provides a practical education for the professional interested in Extravehicular Spacesuit Operations.
 Learn about space medicine, Martian and Lunar geology, saturation diving, life support systems, and spaceflight physiology in analog microgravity and Martian environments!

-Apply by 1 August 2017 for PoSSUM Scientist-Astronaut Class 1702.
+Apply by 1 February 2020 for PoSSUM Scientist-Astronaut Class 2001.
+Apply by 15 October 2020 for PoSSUM Scientist-Astronaut Class 2002.
 Rate includes all instruction, texts, and graduation.

 Photo Credits: Ross Lockwood (Day 1 and 2), CinemaRaven (Day 3, 4 and 5)